DoctorBud/SmartdownBlogStarter/_posts/2020-02-04-ABriefTourOfSmartdown.md

 Smartdown is an extension of Markdown that includes several additions:
 - Technical notation support, including [MathJax](https://www.mathjax.org) LaTeX and AsciiMath syntax, chemical notation via [`mhchem`](https://mhchem.github.io/MathJax-mhchem/),
 - Syntax highlighting via [highlight.js](https://highlightjs.org).
 - Reactive cells similar to those in a spreadsheet, but inline with Smartdown prose.
-These cells can be use for input, output, calculation, and for interacting with internet APIs such as Wikidata.
+These cells can be used for input, output, calculation, and for interacting with internet APIs such as Wikidata.
 - Media embedding support including Images, Tweets, SVG, Video.
 - [P5JS](https://p5js.org) to support drawing-based visualizations, games, and sound.
 - [Plotly.js](https://plot.ly/javascript/) to support data visualizations including various plots, charts, and maps.